wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 {% include l18n.html %}
 {% include _toc.html %}

 This page lists where one can visit, see, and eat at the most important cultural artifacts in America (given unlimited time and money).
-I created this page as "bucket list" so that even if I can't visit each one and perhaps enjoy using AR (Augmented Reality) on-site, I can still visit their web pages.
+I created this page as "bucket list" so that even if I can't visit each one and perhaps enjoy on-site, I can still visit their web pages.
 Someday soon everyone can see treasures from anywhere using VR (Virtual Reality) glasses.

 It's a large country, so sites here are listed by each state of the union, along natural geography:

-Journeys on water as she flows:
+Journeys on water as she flows toward the Equator:

    * <a href="#DownEastCoast"> Down the Atlantic Eastern Seaboard</a>
    * <a href="#DownMississippi"> Down the Mississippi River</a> (on a riverboat?)